-5.1.22 River and Aquifer Health
+4.1.22 River and Aquifer Health

-"GWMWater must manage the impact of its activities on any waterway or wetland to minimise environmental impacts on and risks to the aquatic ecosystem."
+'GWMWater must manage the impact of its activities on any waterway or wetland to minimise environmental impacts on and risks to the aquatic ecosystem.'

 It is recognised that the regulation of rivers and streams and associated diversions, has a detrimental impact on river health.
 GWMWater manages the impacts of its activities through active monitoring programs, environmental assessment of works and the delivery of environmental flows.
-The corporation works in close consultation with CMAs to ensure environmental flows are delivered effectively and in accordance with the 'flora and fauna' BEs.
+The Corporation will continue to improve its close working relationship with CMAs to ensure environmental flows are delivered effectively and in accordance with the 'flora and fauna' BEs.
+The costs to achieve this have been incorporated into the operational forecasts of this Water Plan.

 The refurbishment of the Huddleston's Weir, funded by the Wimmera CMA, has considered requirements for passage of native fish species.
 This weir is the most important diversion point from the Wimmera River to the GWMWater supply system.
-Works are also planned for the Horsham, Dimboola and Jeparit Weir structures on the Wimmera River and will be done in close consultation with relevant stakeholders.
+Minor works on waterways and acquifers will be conducted during the 5 years and done so in consultation with CMAs and key stakeholders.

-5.1.23 Monitoring River Health
+4.1.23 Monitoring River Health

-"The Authority must monitor the impact of its activities on waterways and wetlands, including the impact of dams on the thermal regime of waterways."
+'The Authority must monitor the impact of its activities on waterways and wetlands, including the impact of dams on the thermal regime of waterways.'